Thinking About Homeschooling? 10 Honest Questions to Help You Decide

 Collaborative Learning

-Older children can read aloud to younger siblings, give them spelling tests, or go over math facts with them.
-Everyone knows that the person who learns the most is the one who teaches!
-Teaching younger siblings is a great way to foster family love and reinforce learning for all involved!
 In our family, Daddy is very involved in the children’s school instruction, too.
 Each year he chooses a subject to do with each child.
 In one family I know, the father is in charge of all the science instruction, which they do in the evenings when Dad is home from work.
-There is no reason why Mom has to be the only teacher in the house!

 Working Together but Apart

 You can have all the kids do silent reading for 20 minutes, but each is reading on grade level.
 Or, all kids work on hand-writing, but one child may be learning to print while another does cursive.
-Some families prefer sitting together at one large table and staying more or less in-sync by subject: math for the 1st hour, reading next, and so-on.
-Other families choose to school all over the house and allow each child the freedom to organize his routine as needed.
-This will depend largely on the personality and ages of your kids!

 Small Group Instruction

-Otherwise known as mom-to-kid time, or in our house: snuggle time.
-I allocate around one hour per day of face-to-face time with each child to teach what that child specifically needs.
-With older kids, we do this on a rotating subject basis as previously mentioned and check all work completed that week for understanding.
 For younger kids, we spend around 10-15 minutes on each subject and cover multiple subjects together every day.
 We like to do this lounging on the sofa curled up under a blanket!

 Independent Learning

-While many subjects are great for whole-family instruction, kids need specific grade level teaching on certain subjects – especially language arts and math.
+While many subjects are great for whole-family instruction, kids need targeted grade level teaching on certain subjects – especially language arts and math.
 It is hard to “share” spelling instruction when kids are on different grade levels!
-Many families use more of a college-style approach to homeschooling, where students “meet” with the teacher (mom) once or twice per week and otherwise do their reading and work independently.
-They learn to read texts for comprehension and understanding.
-This takes awhile to train a child to be independent!
-Don’t expect that immediately if you are just transitioning!

 Homeschool mom and son working on schoolwork

 This might just be the toughest thing of all – but it is doable!
 Any parent that has transitioned their child from school outside the home has probably heard, “that’s not the way my teacher did it!”
-We have found it helpful to define definite times of day as “school” and minimize household interruptions such as laundry, phone calls, and chores.
-When it is school time, we only DO SCHOOL and nothing else.

-For homeschool to succeed, you need to get your kid on board to take ownership of their own learning.
 In some ways, in attending public school, a student is a passive recipient of their education.
 Teachers, administrators, and law personnel decide what and how a child will learn.
 That’s not the case for homeschooled kids.

 In a homeschool environment, it helps to have a frank talk with your child about the idea of owning and creating their own education.
 You get out of it what you put into it.
-Be honest and tell your kid, “I won’t always know all the answers and neither will you, but that’s what learning is all about!”.
-Model for your child that when you don’t know something, you can go figure it out.
-Let them see you do a Google search for how to hold a pencil correctly or pull up a Pinterest diagram of parts of speech.
-Make learning an adventure you do together!
-The sky is the limit!
+Be honest and tell your kid, “I won’t always know all the answers, and neither will you, but that’s what learning is all about!”.

-But, ultimately, learning obedience and submission as part of a godly character is of much greater importance than learning multiplication facts.
 Set your child up for success and dialogue about how you can make homeschooling work.
 Then set the standard for compliance and respect in your homeschool.
-Don’t tolerate disrespect or lazy work completion.
-Learning to “do school” with willingness is ultimately a heart issue.

 Dad and mom helping daughter learn to ride a bike.

-Should I homeschool next year?
+Should You homeschool next year?

-You’re the only one who can answer that question!
-It is my prayer for you that with God’s help you will make the right decision for the children in your family.
-No matter which educational route you take, I’m here to help you in your journey.
-I’d love for you to join me as part of our teaching & mothering community!
+It is my prayer for you that with God’s help you will make the best decision for the children in your family.

 Next steps: